 In 2002, Banks D. Kerr Hall, an annex to Beard, was opened, doubling the space of the School and providing a modern research wing and outstanding new teaching facilities.
 A “building-inside-a-building” shared-instrument facility was created to house and isolate nuclear magnetic resonance and advanced microscopy equipment.

 On May 21, 2008, the School was renamed in honor of Fred Eshelman, CEO and founder of Wilmington-based PPD Inc and a member of the Class of 1972.
 In 2003, Eshelman pledged $20 million to the School.
 At the time, it was the third largest single commitment in the University’s history and the largest ever made to a pharmacy school in the United States.
 He committed another $10 million to the School in 2007 to support educational initiatives and cancer research.
-Eshelman’s total support of the School has amounted to approximately $33 million.
+On December 3, 2014, Eshelman again exceeded any previous gift to the University and to any pharmacy school in the United States with a $100 million commitment to the School.
+The new gift was used to found a center dedicated to accelerating collaborative innovations.
+To date, Eshelman’s total support of the School has amounted to approximately $133 million.

 In 2008, the UNC Eshelman School of Pharmacy and the School of Medicine opened the Genetic Medicine Building located off Mason Farm Road, just east of the Environmental Protection Agency building.
 Pharmacy researchers occupy approximately 75,000 square feet of laboratory space on the first and second floor, allowing them to work closely with their colleagues in Medicine and giving Pharmacy a strong presence in the heart of Carolina’s health sciences campus.

-For more of our history read A History of the UNC School of Pharmacy by Professor Emeritus George H. Cocolas, focusing on the 1950s–2003.
+To learn more about our history, read A History of the UNC School of Pharmacy by Professor Emeritus George H. Cocolas, focusing on the 1950s–2003.

 Deans of the UNC Eshelman School of Pharmacy